gettyimages/mesos_offer_filtering_allocator_module/README.md

     ```
     { "hostname": "VALUE"}
     ```

-  Add/Create an allocator filter for the specified agent:
+Add/Create an allocator filter for the specified agent

 > `DELETE /allocator/filters`
   - parameters:
      - `agentId` id of the agent for which to remove filters ",
      - `hostname` hostname of the agent for which to remove filters ",

     _(one of `agentId` or `hostname` is required)_

 Remove/Delete an allocator filter

+All endpoints return:
-  All endpoints return `200 OK` when the operation performed successfully, along with the current state of the allocator filters (see `GET /allocator/filters`).
+  -  `200 OK` when the operation performed successfully, along with the current state of the allocator filters (see `GET /allocator/filters`).

-  Returns `307 TEMPORARY_REDIRECT` redirect to the leading master when" current master is not the leader.
+  - `307 TEMPORARY_REDIRECT` redirect to the leading master when"
+    current master is not the leader.

-  Returns `503 SERVICE_UNAVAILABLE` if the leading master cannot be found.
+  - `503 SERVICE_UNAVAILABLE` if the leading master cannot be found.

 ---